 The settings tab contains various additional parameters.
 These parameters are broken down between General and Latency parameters.
-Since Latency parameters impact analysis, changes to these parameters are deferred until you click the Apply button, and will require the current file to be closed.
+Since Latency parameters impact [delay compensation](#), changes to these parameters are deferred until you click the Apply button.
+It is generally not advisable to automate the parameters in the Latency section.